Causes of Esophageal Blockage

 Acid Peptic Stricture – This condition is very common.
 The stomach produces acid which, in turn, can reflux into the esophagus.
 This event is usually made worse by the presence of a hiatus hernia.
 Over time, the acid and peptic stomach juices injure the esophagus, causing inflammation and then scarring.
 The fibrous scar then contracts and narrows the esophageal opening.

-Schatzki’s Ring – This condition is really exactly that, a narrow ring of benign fibrous tissue constricting the lower esophagus.
+Schatzki’s Ring – This condition is a narrow ring of benign fibrous tissue constricting the lower esophagus.
 Physicians still do not know how it develops.

 Achalasia – This condition is uncommon and quite fascinating to physicians.
 The problem is a persistent and marked spasm of the lower esophageal muscle.
 This spasm just does not open up to allow food and fluid through.
 The result is a persistent blockage

 with subsequent slow trickling of the esophageal contents into the stomach.